mbrmj875/SQLALL/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please make a SQL statement which returns all columns from the `person_order` table with rows whose identifier is an even number.
-The result have to order by returned identifier.
+Create an SQL statement that returns all columns from the `person_order` table with rows whose identifier is an even number.
+The result must be ordered by the returned identifier.

 ## Chapter XIII
 ## Exercise 09 - First steps into SQL world